 Presumably McClane smokes at these points because it’s easy for the plot, and because his options are limited otherwise (although, to his credit, he does cry, kind of, when he can’t avert the plane crash).
 McClane smokes, and it adds a rhythm to the film and the emotion vested in it by the viewer.

 Die Harder has more than 2 hours of screen time to play with, but ain’t no one got time to watch McClane smoke a whole cigarette.
 McClane lights up on screen six times (and only five times to smoke a cigarette).

-When he is seen smoking, it’s brief and almost subliminal; like a character tic or a catchphrase – except here, the important thing is that we see or sense that McClane is a smoker.
+Shots of McClane smoking are brief and almost subliminal.
+It’s like a character tic or a catchphrase – except here, the important thing is that we see or sense that McClane is a smoker.
 Why?
 So that we know he has a lighter.
 Why?
 Because it’s that lighter which he uses to spark a plane’s leaking fuel to literally bring down the bad guys.

-When Colonel Stuart (Sadler) causes a commercial jet to crash, his fate is sealed.
+When Colonel Stuart (Sadler) causes a commercial jet to crash, he seals his fate.
 His comeuppance must match the crime for the sake of cinematic balance, rather as a Shakespearean denouement releases the spell of the play and sends you home with less troubled mind.
 McClane’s lighter is the deus ex machina, but it appears less contrived than that because we just happen to know that McClane is a smoker.
 How?
 See above.